Chronovaz/Chronovaz/README.md

 ### 🧠 About Me

 - 💻 Self-taught dev in a long-term relationship with `console.log()`
-- 🧪 Currently experimenting with React, Next.js, Node.js and backend magic
+- 🧪 Building with React, Next.js, Node.js & backend chaos
-- 🎮 Gaming with code like it’s Elden Ring: hard, painful, but satisfying
+- 🎮 Coding like it’s Elden Ring — mostly suffering, sometimes genius
-- 😵‍💫 Code at 2am hits different
+- 🌙 Night owl with VSCode and lo-fi beats

 ---